hapax/hapax.github.io/assets/teaching.md

 	</figure>

-The angle of repose for the tailings is $\alpha$, and any rolling grains of gangue travel at speed $v$.
+The angle of repose for the tailings is $\alpha$, and any rolling grains of gangue travel down the sides at speed $v$.
-The pile sits in the middle of a base of width $B$, limiting the total size of the (standing) triangle.
+The pile sits in the middle of a base of width $B$, with a large drop to either side.
+This limits the size of the standing pile.

 ##### Part II: Triangular tailings